ORNL/AdditiveFOAM/reference/case-files.md

 Here $$i$$ is the table-interval index, $$T_i$$ and $$T_{i+1}$$ are consecutive temperatures, and $$f_i$$ and $$f_{i+1}$$ are their tabulated solid fractions.

 The table may represent any tabulated temperature–solid-fraction relation, including Gulliver–Scheil, lever-rule, or linear behavior.
-Its liquidus is the default isovalue for transient source depth, ExaCA, and solidification data.
+Its liquidus is the default isotherm for a source-level `depthReference isotherm`, ExaCA, and solidification data.

 ## Scan-path file